timbslr/timbslr/README.md

 📡SQL

 ## 📆Dates
-In the following table you can see when the different repositories were created: <br>
+In the following table you can see when the different repositories were created (date-format: DD.MM.YYYY): <br>

 |Date      |Repository                                  |Repository Number|
 |----------|--------------------------------------------|:---------------:|